-In a situation where a tenant is in rent arrears, a landlord must give 14 days' written notice to the tenant to pay the arrears.
+In a situation where a tenant is in rent arrears, a landlord cannot seizure the tenant's belongings to force payment.
+Instead there is a clear process for a landlord to follow.
+They must give 14 days' written notice to the tenant to pay the arrears.
 If, after this period, the rent arrears have not been paid, the landlord can issue the tenant with a 28 day notice of termination of tenancy.

 If a tenant does not comply with a valid notice of termination, the proper recourse for the landlord is to make a complaint to the Private Residential Tenancies Board.

 - If your landlord threatens or attempts to remove you from your property, you should contact your local Threshold office immediately.
 Remember, a landlord may not take the law into his/her own hands.

 - Contact the Gardaí and inform them that you are being illegally evicted from your home

 - Contact the Private Residential Tenancies Board and inform them of the fact that you are being illegal evicted.